AlfredoSystems/Alfredo-NoU2/docs/source/robot_programming_tutorial_Pesto_Link.rst

 Then, go to **Tools** > **Board** > **Boards Manager**.
 Search for "ESP32" and install the package "esp32 by Espressif Systems".

+5. **Decide what device you will use to drive your robot.** With a laptop, you can control your robot using the keyboard or a gamepad (for example an Xbox controller).
+With a smartphone, you can drive your robot with the touch screen.

-1. **Bookmark PestoLink.** Decide what device you will use to drive your robot.
-Laptops or phones are ideal.
-You will need a web browser.
-PestoLink works with Google Chrome on Windows, Android, MacOS, Linux, and ChromeOS.
-On iOS `Bluefy <https://apps.apple.com/us/app/bluefy-web-ble-browser/id1492822055>`_ is the best option so far. go to `https://pestol.ink <https://pestol.ink>`_ and bookmark the page.
+6. **Pick a Web Browser.** PestoLink works best with Google Chrome on Windows, Android, MacOS, Linux, and ChromeOS.
+On iOS `Bluefy <https://apps.apple.com/us/app/bluefy-web-ble-browser/id1492822055>`_ is the best option.

+7. **Bookmark PestoLink.** go to `https://pestol.ink/ <https://pestol.ink/>`_ and bookmark the page.

 Basics
 ------

 We're going to start by writing a simple program to test using PestoLink to control any motors or servos connected to your NoU2 via the ESP32's Bluetooth.

 .. note:: For this section, you'll at least need an ESP32 on an Alfredo NoU2 ready to drive some motors.
-Follow our `Build Tutorial<https://youtu.be/rcdbkeYA1rs>`_ to set that up before continuing here.
+Follow our `Build Tutorial <https://youtu.be/rcdbkeYA1rs>`_ to set that up before continuing here.

 .. seealso:: If you just need an example program to test motor and servo movement without an explanation, use the `motor party <https://github.com/AlfredoSystems/Alfredo-NoU2/blob/master/examples/NoU2MotorParty/NoU2MotorParty.ino>`_ example sketch included with Alfredo-NoU2.